 Designing the Native Forest Garden

-We're using this Old-Fashioned on Purpose Planner for creating our forest garden.
+We're using this Old-Fashioned on Purpose Planner for our forest garden.
 It has a very helpful layout for any growing, harvesting, or cooking projects we do.
 Currently, we're in the process of sketching our layout, having recently located native plants for sale, and we can share that in our next update.

 Sourcing Native Plants and Materials